 Is there a precedent I can use to draft a settlement agreement?

 We recommend that you talk to one of our experts when preparinga settlement agreement.

-However if you want to do it yourself you can download our updated Equality Policy document, together with our simple guide to completing it .
+However if you want to do it yourself you can download our updated settlement agreement, which comes with our simple guide to completing it .
 You can opt to have the completed document reviewed by one of our experts for peace of mind.
 Just click on the blue button DIY Documents button, below,to view our selection of employment law documents to help reduce your legal expenses.

 In the light of this all employers should proceed with caution when settling a case.
 Take care, take advice and make sure that the employee does so too.

 Spread the knowledge.
 If you found this article useful, please like and share using any of the social buttons below.